Mr-Ma-yikun/DMMNet/README.md

 ## 1. Running:
 You are free to choose to train our DMMNet on a specific dataset.
 If you want to improve the generalization across different resolutions, we recommend mixing different datasets.
+Moreover, in subsequent experiments, we found that using cosine distance as the color loss also yields good results (refer to the loss_util.py).

 ```
 #Train mmds in the first stage